 In the Emerging markets – specially represented by Latin America, Asia, Africa, East Europe – tissue consumption per capita is low and in the early stage of development.
 A large proportion of consumers are still below the income average and tissue products are having their penetration increased.

 The match-point for both markets, mature and emerging, is the importance of identifying the different needs among the shoppers and having special offers for each one.
 There are no more cost-benefit vs premium products; there are multi-solutions addressing specific expectations and usages.

 * Source: RISI 2015- “ Per Capita Consumption” with F.A.
 RETAIL insights

-When comparing the consumption in Europe, between Mature and Emerging markets, the average of consumption per capita in the Western Europe is about 15.5Kg, while in the East is 3 times less.
+When comparing the consumption in Europe, between Mature and Emerging Markets, the average of consumption per capita in Western Europe is about 15.5Kg, while in the East is 3 times less.
 And among the markets considered Mature, we have strong differences between UK and Portugal, for example.

-Some categories are still not well penetrated, and the ones that already are, the general demand does not exceed 2 or 3 ply products and paper weigh (g/m2) has very low standards.
+Some categories are still not well penetrated, and the ones that already are, the general demand does not exceed 2 or 3 ply products, and paper weight (g/m2) has very low standards.

 How to address Multi-solutions

 Companies and brands struggle to identify real solutions, to develop and manage a consistent portfolio in which every SKU plays an important role to address a different need.
 It is common to see companies working with a large number of items nowadays, focusing on different targets: big vs small packs; 1 ply vs many plies, tick embossing vs smooth softness; resistance; absorption; white vs colors; virgin vs recycled.